modularml/mojo/proposals/inferred-parameters.md

 fn scalar_param[x: Scalar[dt], dt: DType](): pass
 ```

-Where any parameter is inferrable from any previous parameter.
+Where any parameter is inferable from any previous parameter.
 The benefits of this approach are that the order of parameters at the callsite match the order in the declaration: `scalar_param[Int32()]()`

 This alternative was rejected because: